RodZill4/material-maker/material_maker/doc/subgraph_nodes.rst

 The subgraph node is not editable by default, but using the **Control+W** shortcut will make it possible to edit its contents using the pencil button.

+Double clicking a subgraph node will directly enter it.

 .. image:: images/subgraph.png
 	:align: center